DavidMertz/NOAA-Stations/docs/zimagi-comparison.md

 and maybe 20 lines of Python.

 [4] The current command-line tool simply uses the same table structure as the source CSV files.
-Adding a child talbe with foreign key would require about 6 extra lines of Python, and 8 extra lines of SQL (which is currently defined as a Python string rather than separate file).
+Adding a child table with foreign key would require about 6 extra lines of Python, and 8 extra lines of SQL (which is currently defined as a Python string rather than separate file).